BA Hons Social Policy & Human Resource Management

 The Making of Social Policy

 This class examines the ways in which social policies are ‘made’ at both a national and international level.
 It examines the roles played by different actors, institutions and ideas.
 It also looks at the ways in which evidence is used to inform policy-making, and at the ways in which we are all involved, as citizens, in the policy process.
-These themes are explored with the aid of a series of case-studies, including health and education policies, and the development and implementation of equalities legislation.
+These themes are explored with the aid of a series of case-studies.

 Human Resource Management